philippinespire/pire_lcwgs_data_processing/scripts/Trimming_wahab/README.md

 The nextflow pipelines will install custom packages through conda.
 For this to work on WAHAB HPC, the installation of a personal conda installation is necessary.
 Installation instruction for miniconda (my personal favorite) and how to use it can be found [here](https://www.anaconda.com/docs/getting-started/miniconda/main).

+Note that you need to be in the *bash* shell to activate conda environments installed with miniconda.
+To to this, simply type `bash` in the command line on the WAHAB HPC.

 # Before running the pipelines

 To calculate the average readlength for bamfiles, the following scripts can be used on the WAHAB cluster: